'It’s a difficult one' - Eze bemoans mistakes as Crystal Palace bow to Leicester City | Goal.com

 Eberechi Eze lamented Crystal Palace’s mistakes after a 2-1 defeat to Leicester City on Monday night, despite putting up a ‘good performance’.

-Wilfried Zaha gave the Eagles a 12th-minute lead, but the Foxes levelled matters in the 50th minute through Timothy Castagne.
+Wilfried Zaha gave the Eagles a 12th-minute lead, but the Foxes leveled matters in the 50th minute through Timothy Castagne.

 Ten minutes before the end of the game, Kelechi Iheanacho completed the comeback for the hosts with his strike leaving goalkeeper Vicente Guaita stunned.